MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * App description must not contain comparative marketing information.
 For example, Don't use competitor logos or trademarks in the offer listing including tags or other metadata referencing competing offers or marketplaces.
 [Mandatory Fix]
 * Hyperlink contact details, Get Started, Help, or Sign-up in app description.
 [Suggested Fix]
 * App description must identify the intended audience, briefly and clearly explain its unique and distinct value, identify supported Microsoft products and other software, and include any prerequisites or requirements for its use.
 You must clearly describe any limitations, conditions or exceptions to the functionality, features, and deliverables as described in the listing and related materials before the customer acquires your offer.
 The capabilities you declare must relate to the core functions and description of your offer.
 [Mandatory Fix]
-* If you update your App name, replace the old app name with new app name in the offer metadata, manifest, AppSource and wherever applicable.
+* If you update your app name, replace the old app name with new app name in the offer metadata, manifest, AppSource and wherever applicable.
 [Mandatory Fix]
-* Limitations and account dependencies must be called out in App Description in Manifest, AppSource and Partner Center.
-For example, Enterprise account, Paid subscription, another license or account.
-Examples of few are below:
+* Limitations and account dependencies must be called out in the manifest App Description, AppSource, and Partner Center.
+For example:
+  * Enterprise account
+  * Paid subscription
+  * Another license or account
   * Language
-  * PSTN dialing
+  * Public switched Telephone Network (PSTN) dialing
   * Regional dependency
   * Lead time for booking translators or live agents
   * Role based functionality
-  * Dependency on native app etc.
+  * Dependency on native app

-* If your app is supported for specific regions or geographical locations, you must call out that specific region dependency in the app description in manifest, partner center and AppSource for that particular offer.
+* If your app is supported for specific regions or geographical locations, you must call out that specific region dependency in the app description in manifest, Partner Center, and AppSource for that particular offer.
-If you need to reference Teams, write the first app listing reference as Microsoft Teams.
+* If you need to reference Teams, write the first app listing reference as Microsoft Teams.
 Later references can be shortened to Teams.

 #### Short description